Changi International Airport

 City Sights Tour

-If you have a layover at least five and a half hours long, you can participate in this tour.
+If you have a layover of at least 5.5 hours, you can participate in this tour.
 You must stay in the transit area and not clear immigration if you want to take this tour.

-The tour is two and a half hours long.
-It hits all of the highlights, such as Marina Bay Sands, the Singapore Flyer, Chinatown, and the central business district.
-A “City Lights” tour takes place after dark, and the tour circles around the Marina Bay district, Bugis Village, and the Raffles Hotel.
+The tour is 2.5 hours long.
+It hits all the highlights, including Marina Bay Sands, the Singapore Flyer, Chinatown, and the central business district.
+A “City Lights” tour takes place after dark and circles Marina Bay, Bugis Village, and the Raffles Hotel.
 The tours run seven times a day, seven days a week, and there are two bus tour itineraries to choose from.

 Heritage Tour

-If you have a layover that is a least five and a half hours long, you can participate in this tour.
+If you have a layover of at least 5.5 hours, you can participate in this tour.
 You must stay in the transit area and not clear immigration if you want to take this tour.

-The tour is two and a half hours long.
-This tour shows you the architectural brilliance of Singapore’s past and present as you visit colonial and cultural districts—Chinatown, Little India, Kampong Glam, and the iconic Merlion Park.
+The tour is 2.5 hours long.
+This tour showcases Singapore’s architectural brilliance, from its colonial and cultural districts—Chinatown, Little India, Kampong Glam, and the iconic Merlion Park.

 Jewel Tour